-Item Year Year 2022 (forecast) Initial paid-up capital NT\$501,929,420 The situation Cash dividend per share (NT\$) NT\$4.4 of share allotment The number of share allo recapitalization of retained earning 0 stock and dividend payment this year (Note 1) The number of share allo recapitalization of capital reserve tments per share for 0 stock Operating profit Increase or decrease ratio in net operating profit year-on- year Pre-tax profit Change in business Increase or decrease ratio in pre- performance Earnings per share Increase or decrease ratio in ear year Average annual return on invest annual PE ratio) The Company did not post Where recapitalization of retained earnings is reallocated Prepared earnings per share financial forecast information in 2022, so it to cash dividends Prepared annual average rate of return is not applicable.
-Prepared Where recapitalization of Prepared earnings per share earnings per share and PE capital reserve is not handled Prepared annual average rate of return ratio Where recapitalization of capital reserve is not handled and capital increase through capitalization of retained earnings is paid in cash dividends instead Prepared earnings per share
+Oπι.
+141ψ, 3ιο Item Year Year 2024 (forecast) Initial paid-up capital NT\$501,929,420 The situation Cash dividend per share (NT\$) NT\$2.0 of share allotment tments per share for ngs 0 stock and dividend payment this year (Note 1) The number of share allo recapitalization of capital reserve 0 stock Operating profit Increase or decrease ratio in net year operating profit year-on- Pre-tax profit Change in business Increase or decrease ratio in pre- The Company did not post performance Earnings per share Increase or decrease ratio in ear Average annual return on invest annual PE ratio) Where recapitalization of retained earnings is reallocated Prepared earnings per share financial forecast information in 2024, so it to cash dividends Prepared annual average rate of return is not applicable.
+Prepared earnings per Prepared Where recapitalization of share earnings per share and PE capital reserve is not handled Prepared annual average rate of return ratio Where recapitalization of capital reserve is not handled and capital increase through capitalization of retained earnings is paid in cash dividends instead Prepared earnings per share

-Note 1: Pending the resolution of the 2022 regular meeting of shareholders.
+Note 1: Pending the resolution of the 2024 regular meeting of shareholders.

-(IX) Compensation of employees, directors, and supervisors:
+(IX) Compensation of employees, directors:

-- 1. The percentages or ranges with respect to employee, director, and supervisor compensation, as set forth in the company's articles of incorporation:

-If the Company has earned a profit, no less than 4% of the profit shall be allocated to employees.
+- 1. The percentages or ranges with respect to employee, director, compensation, as set forth in the company's articles of incorporation: - If the Company has earned a profit, no less than 4% of the profit shall be allocated to employees.
 The board of directors shall decide whether to distribute the remuneration in stock or cash to the company employees who meet certain conditions.
-The Company's board of directors meeting shall, by resolution, allocate not more than 2% of the profits to the directors and supervisors.
-Employee remuneration and director and supervisor remuneration distribution shall be reported to the shareholders' meeting.
-However, if the Company still has an accumulated deficit, the amount of compensation shall be retained in advance, and then the remuneration of employees and directors and supervisors should be set aside according to the proportion noted in the preceding paragraph. - 2.
-The basis for estimating the amount of employee, director, and supervisor compensation, for calculating the number of shares to be distributed as employee compensation, and the accounting treatment of the discrepancy, if any, between the actual distributed amount and the estimated figure, for the current period.
+The Company's board of directors meeting shall, by resolution, allocate not more than 2% of the profits to the directors.
+Employee remuneration and director remuneration distribution shall be reported to the shareholders' meeting.
+However, if the Company still has an accumulated deficit, the amount of compensation shall be retained in advance, and then the remuneration of employees and directors should be set aside according to the proportion noted in the preceding paragraph. - 2.
+The basis for estimating the amount of employee, director, compensation, for calculating the number of shares to be distributed as employee compensation, and the accounting treatment of the discrepancy, if any, between the actual distributed amount and the estimated figure, for the current period.